river-mz/AMR_Prediction/readme.md

 ## Data:
 The data used to train and test our models sources from 2 dataset.
-The first one is AMR-UTI dataset from US (https://physionet.org/content/antimicrobial-resistance-uti/1.0.0/) and another is collected from Dubai.
+The first one is AMR-UTI dataset from US (https://physionet.org/content/antimicrobial-resistance-uti/1.0.0/) and another is collected from country1.
 All the data was stored under /ibex/project/c2205/AMR_dataset_peijun/ .

 - US-UTI: this dataset includes 116,902 EHR and coresponding AMR records.
 The antibiotics include: nitrofurantoin, sulfamethoxazole, ciprofloxacin, levofloxacin.
 The dataset without preprocessing is stored under /ibex/project/c2205/AMR_dataset_peijun/US-UTI/original_dataset

-- Dubai: this dataset includes 34,488 EHR and coresponding AMR records.
+- country1: this dataset includes 34,488 EHR and coresponding AMR records.
 The antibiotics include: nitrofurantoin,  ciprofloxacin, levofloxacin.
-The dataset without preprocessing is stored under /ibex/project/c2205/AMR_dataset_peijun/Dubai/ .
+The dataset without preprocessing is stored under /ibex/project/c2205/AMR_dataset_peijun/country1/ .

-    - The AMR data are stored in /ibex/project/c2205/AMR_dataset_peijun/Dubai/microculture folder.
+    - The AMR data are stored in /ibex/project/c2205/AMR_dataset_peijun/country1/microculture folder.
 In the folder, there are  MicroCultureData from 2017 to 2021.
 All the MicroCultureData were merged into a csv file: integrated_microculture.csv

-    - The EHR data are stored in GeneralData.csv, AntibioticsOP.csv and AntibioticsIP.csv under /ibex/project/c2205/AMR_dataset_peijun/Dubai/ folder.
+    - The EHR data are stored in GeneralData.csv, AntibioticsOP.csv and AntibioticsIP.csv under /ibex/project/c2205/AMR_dataset_peijun/country1/ folder.

 - Saudi: this dataset was not used for training and test yet due to lacking of some important features.
 This dataset consists of three pathogens, including PA, KP, MRSA.